vtbassmatt/django-flippy/README.md

 ## Using Flipper Cloud

-The above recipe only uses the local Django-based backend and does not connect you to Flipper Cloud.
-There is a `FlipperCloudBackend` which expects a Flipper Cloud token passed in the constructor:
+The above recipes only use the local Django-based backend and does not connect you to Flipper Cloud.
+There is a `FlipperCloudBackend` which expects a Flipper Cloud token passed in the constructor.

+Be warned: this backend makes direct API calls for every operation.
+There will be work to make Flipper Cloud a viable backend without having to make an HTTP request for every operation, coming soon.

+### The raw way

 ```python
 from flippy import Flippy